 The Head of Service submits update reports to the Governance Board and provides an annual report detailing the work of Adopt London North over the preceding 12 months.
-This annual report will also be presented to each individual Local Authority Scrutiny Committee and Corporate Parenting Committee.
+This annual report will also be available to each individual Corporate Parenting Committee.

 The work of adoption agencies is monitored through external inspections carried out by Ofsted.
 The work of Adopt London North is considered by Ofsted as part of its inspections of our partner boroughs.
-Any person who has concerns about the service may contact:
+Any person who has concerns about the service that they want to report to Ofsted may contact:

-Ofsted Piccadilly Gate Store Street, Manchester, M1 2WD 0300 123 1231 enquiries@ofsted.gov.uk www.ofsted.gov.uk
+Ofsted Piccadilly Gate Store Street, Manchester, M1 2WD 0300 123 1231 enquiries@ofsted.gov.uk www.ofsted.gov.uk their performance.

-Adoption staff receive regular supervision and annual appraisals of their performance.
 Training needs are identified and met through in-house training and externally commissioned trainers.
 A management information system is in place which enables monitoring and reporting of accurate information about adoption.